 4. Freshly manicured nails are totally girly and also sexy.
 It's a really simple way to show that you take time to care about yourself and personal hygiene.

 Upon returning from the desert, I decided this was something I wanted to try to keep up all year long.
 It's a nice simple thing I can do for myself, and it's become quite a rewarding little me-time ritual since then.

 So, since this is going to be a regular thing, it can also be a regularly shared thing. :)

 Without further ado, I present, my first nail polish review!

 Sally Hansen's Xtreme Wear nail color in Cherry Red #07

 Cherry Red is a creme color, and it definitely lives up to the extreme wear promise.
 This polish has lasted longer without chipping than any others I've tested so far -- a whopping 4 days.
-The first chip was tiny, and easily patched for a night-time dinner outing.
+The first chip was tiny, and easily patched for a dinner outing.
 It provides great coverage in two coats, and has a pretty decent shine, even with just my quick-dry top coat on.
 When it came time to kiss Cherry Red goodbye, it was easy to remove, and didn't stain my finger tips.

 I picked this color up on sale, buy one get one 50% off, original price $2.99.
 It went on and covered well in two coats, but it was extremely thick and that made it harder to work with.
 So far this is the longest wearing polish I've tested, at 4 days with no chips.
 I did use acetone polish remover, and it took 4 total cotton balls to clean up.
 I got exactly what I expected.
 A true red that matched the bottle color completely.

 I give Cherry Red an 8 out of 10.